 Costa Rica is just a little dot on the map in Central America, smaller than many U.S. states, but it’s one of the most popular international destinations for Americans, getting close to two million of them each year.
-If you’re a budget traveler though, that’s not a good thing: this is the most expensive country in Central America, though Belize is a close second.
+If you’re a budget traveler though, that’s not a good thing: Costa Rica travel prices are the most expensive in Central America, though Belize is a close second.
 As I’ve said before, this destination is not a bargain.

 While the food gets a bit better all the time, especially when you are in an expat zone, Costa Rica still suffers from the same strange malady that strikes the rest of Central America: great ingredients, boring preparation.
 You’ll pay two or three times as much for a simple meal of the day lunch as you would in neighboring Nicaragua (usually $6 – $8), but it won’t be any better.